 - No headphone jack

-iPad 9.7-inch – The Everyday iPad for the Everyday User
+iPad 10.9 – The Everyday iPad for the Everyday User

-The iPad 9.7-inch is the ‘standard’ iPad, and while it may not turn heads, it’s a tireless workhorse that will suit most users.
-Starting at $329, it’s something of a good deal, and the cheapest iPad in Apple’s range.
-For the money, you get an 9.7-inch Retina display, an A10 processor, and it’s also now compatible with the Apple Pencil.
-That will cost you more, admittedly, but considering its previous incarnation cost the same price and couldn’t use the device, it’s a great addition for scribblers and note takers.
+The iPad 10.9 is the ‘standard’ iPad, and while it may not turn heads, it’s a tireless workhorse that will suit most users.
+Starting at $349 after the May 2024 announcement, it’s a seriously good deal, and the cheapest iPad in Apple’s range.
+For the money, you get a 10.9-inch Retina display and an A14 chip, which isn’t great compared to the M2 or M4, but do you really need all that power?

 Pros